IwoHerka/great-cs-papers/README.md

 ## Collection of great papers on functional programming and software-engineering

+### An Axiomatic Basis for Computer Programming - C. A. R. Hoare - 1969

+_Abstract_: In this paper an attempt is made to explore the logical foundations of computer programming by use of techniques which were first applied in the study of geometry and have later been extended to other branches of mathematics.
+This involves the elucidation of sets of axioms and rules of inference which can be used in proofs of the properties of computer programs.
+Examples are given of such axioms and rules, and a formal proof of a simple theorem is displayed.
+Finally, it is argued that important advantage, both theoretical and practical, may follow from a pursuance of these topics.

 ### Why Functional Programming Matters - J. Hughes - 1989/1990

 _Abstract_: As software becomes more and more complex, it is more and more